MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

   - For Android devices, use [Google Play](https://aka.ms/powerappsandroid).

-- Ensure that your organization has deployed and configured the Employee Return to the Workplace app as described in [Deploy the solution](deploy.md).<!--SELF, why doesn't this work as a relative link??? -->
+- Ensure that your organization has deployed and configured the Employee Return to the Workplace app, as described in [Deploy the solution](deploy.md).

 ## Getting started with the app